-Add 1/3 of a small teaspoon (approx. 0.5 g) of substance to a small area on the plate/strip and rub the susbtance gently using a toothbrush -for a minute.
+Add 1/3 of a small teaspoon (approx. 0.5 g) of the selected cleaning substance to a small area on the plate/strip and rub the substance gently using a toothbrush for a minute.

 Note: At a time, apply only a single cleaning substance on dark/tarnished spots of the copper surface.
-If there is no change, the same plate/strip can be cleaned with a tissue paper/cloth and then washed with little water to remove the previous cleaning agent before performing the next test.
+If there is no change, the same plate/strip can be cleaned with a tissue paper/cloth and then washed with a little water to remove the previous cleaning agent before performing the next test.
 If there is a change, then another plate/strip or unused area of the same plate should be used to perform the next test.
 After performing a test, the tooth brush should be kept dipped in water and then dried before using it again, to prevent cross contamination.

-Table 2: Results of using (dry) solid cleaning agents on copper surface
+Table 2 Results of using (dry) solid cleaning agents on copper surface

-Solid cleaning agent Observations (Cleaned/Not cleaned/Scratches formed/others) O.2.
-Which of the solid clear ning agents removed the tarnish?
+Solid cleaning agent Observations (Cleaned/Not cleaned/Scratches formed/Other)

 Q 2.
-Trineri or ene sona erea. and agents removed the tarnism Q 3.
-Did you observe any so ratches on the tarnished surface for any of the cleaning agents?
-What do the scratches tell you about the nature of the cleaning agent? - Q 4.
-Is the rubbing of a solic d substance on a copper surface a physical or a chemical action?
+Which of the solid cleaning agents removed the tarnish?

+Q 3.
+Did you observe any scratches on the tarnished surface for any of the cleaning agents?
+What do the scratches tell you about the nature of the cleaning agent?

+Q 4.
+Is rubbing of a solid substance on a copper surface a physical or a chemical action?